WayGold/GameAI/README.md

 # GameAI
-Game AI Movement + Pathfinding Algorithm Simulations
+Game AI Movement + Pathfinding Algorithm Simulations + Decision Making

 ## How to Run
 `VS Studio 2019`
 `Openframework for Windows`
-1. Drag `\GameAI\of_v0.11.2_vs2017_release\apps\myApps\ZengHW2` into your openframework's `of_xxxx` folder's corresponding `apps\myApps\`
+1. Drag `\GameAI\of_v0.11.2_vs2017_release\apps\myApps\ZengHW3` into your openframework's `of_xxxx` folder's corresponding `apps\myApps\`
 2. Open vs solution and compile, this might result in error about vs studio version, simply right click solution and select retarget

 ## Controls
 ### Create Mode
 Use Keypad arrow keys up/down to change create state on mouse click.
-There are in total 7 kinds of boid that you could create.
+There are a few kinds of boid that you could create.
-["SEEKER", "ARRIVER", "PURSUER", "TARGET", "FOLLOWER", "WANDERER", "LEADER", "OBSTACLE", "PATHFINDER"]
+["SEEKER", "ARRIVER", "PURSUER", "TARGET", "FOLLOWER", "WANDERER", "LEADER", "OBSTACLE", "PATHFINDER", "DecisionTree Character", "Escape Target", "Monster", "GOAP Char"]
 `NOTE: You could see the fps of the game and current create mode in the title of the window`
 ### BreadCrumbs
 Use Keyboard "B" to enable or disable BreadCrumbs
 Use Keyboard "L" to toggle on/off BreadCrumbs amount limit

+## Movement
 ### Kinematic Mode
 Use Keyboard "K" to enable Kinematic Movement Simulation Use Keyboard "N" to switch to next window corner during simulation